 There are potential risks and side effects of gonadotropins, which may include, but are not limited to the following:

-It is recommended by the American College of Obstetricians and Gynecologists to be on a minimum of 400 micrograms of folic acid if you are low risk.
-If you are a high-risk patient i.e., prior history of spina bifida or other neural tube defects, taking anti-epileptic medications or have an elevated homocysteine level, than you should be on 1000 micrograms (which is in prescription prenatal medications).
-Also the newer prenatal vitamins have omega-3 fatty acids, which have been shown to be important for the development of the baby's eyes and brain in the third trimester.
+The American College of Obstetricians and Gynecologists recommends taking a minimum of 400 micrograms of folic acid if you are low risk.
+If you are a high-risk patient (i.e., prior history of spina bifida or other neural tube defects, taking anti-epileptic medications or have an elevated homocysteine level) you should be on 1000 micrograms (which is in prescription prenatal medications).
+Newer prenatal vitamins have omega-3 fatty acids, which have been shown to support eye and brain development in the third trimester.

 DOSAGE: Prescription for Duet DHA-EC or Prenate DHA or Prenexa

-Baby aspirin is shown to improve blood flow to the uterus and ovaries.
-It has been shown to help reduce the risk of miscarriages.
-Generally, there are no disadvantages to taking this medication unless otherwise specified by Dr. Nemiro/Dr. Lipskind.
+Baby aspirin has been shown to improve blood flow to the uterus and ovaries, and to help reduce the risk of miscarriages.
+Generally, there are no disadvantages to taking this medication unless otherwise specified by Dr. Lipskind.